ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 }
 ```

-In this case, we can subscribe to `Brand` entities on the cache and check if they have the products list populated.
-If they do, we can create lookups for the products.

 ## Source Generators

 With Hot Chocolate 14, we have started to expand our use of source-generated code.
-We have already used source generators in the past to automatically register types or generate the boilerplate code for `DataLoader`.
+We have already used source generators in the past to automatically register types or generate the boilerplate code for DataLoader.
 With Hot Chocolate 14, we are now beginning to use source generators to generate resolvers.
 This feature is opt-in and, at the moment, only available for our new type extension API.

-The new `ObjectType<T>` attribute will, over the next few versions, replace the `ExtendObjectType` attribute.
+The new `ObjectTypeAttribute<T>` will, over the next few versions, replace the `ExtendObjectType` attribute.
 The new attribute works only in combination with the source generator and combines the power of the implementation-first approach with the code-first fluent API.

 ```csharp
 [ObjectType<Brand>]